<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 The DOT diamond label is required on the outside of shipping containers; however, OSHA also requires that smaller containers, inside the larger shipping container, have the appropriate GHS hazard pictograms.

-Hazard Pictograms - Workplace Labels
+HazCom Pictograms for Workplace Labels

 There are some differences in hazard pictogram requirements when the labeling is being done in-house, for use solely within a single facility.
-Containers that do not leave the workplace may use GHS labels similar to the importer/manufacturer supplied GHS labels.
+Containers that do not leave the workplace may use GHS pictogram symbols similar to the importer/manufacturer supplied GHS labels.
 However, they may also use simpler labels, that have just the product identifier, and words, pictures and symbols which, in combination with other information that is readily available to employees (such as the Safety Data Sheets), to provide the needed information about the hazards of the chemical.

 If the employer chooses to use GHS type labels, or use the GHS hazard pictograms on signs or labels on workplace containers, the pictograms may have a black border, rather than a red border.

 A third labeling option is available if an employer has been using an in-house system of labeling that meets the requirements of HazCom 1994.
 The employer may continue to use this existing labeling system, if it provides employees with the necessary information about the hazards of the chemical.
-The workplace "labeling" system may use signs, placards, process sheets, batch tickets, operating procedures, or other types of materials to identify and communicate information about hazardous chemicals.
+These HazCom pictograms or workplace "labeling" system may use signs, placards, process sheets, batch tickets, operating procedures, or other types of materials to identify and communicate information about hazardous chemicals.
 The key requirement is that employees have the information they need concerning the hazards of the chemicals in their workplace.

 Employers may also use other symbols on labels, such as instructional pictograms, in addition to the eight GHS hazard pictograms specified by OSHA.
 An example of an instructional pictogram would be a pictogram of a person wearing goggles.
 This informs employees that goggles must be worn while handling or using the chemical.
 What is important is that: